 Hegseth’s position—that violence and domination secure peace—is not new.
 It is a position deeply embedded in human culture and history.

-Because the reliance on violence as a strategy for security has been endemic throughout human history, from ancient times to modern ones.
+The question is not simply whether Hegseth is wrong.The question is whether we are willing to look honestly at ourselves and see how we too might lean into a similar pattern, because the reliance on violence as a strategy for security has been endemic throughout human history, from ancient times to modern ones.

 And if Jesus shows us God’s character, what does that mean for the violent stories we celebrate?